MrDrMcCoy/bblib/README.md

   - Description: Checks to see if another copy of this script is running by maintaining a PID file
   - Usage: `checkpid`
   - Notes: This function only works properly in Linux, as it depends on PROCFS.
+- `prunner`
+  - Description: Executes commands from the array `JOBQUEUE` in parallel.
+  - Usage: `JOBQUEUE+=("command args") ; prunner`
+  - Notes: The number of jobs to run concurrently is controlled by the `THREADS` variable.

 ## Variables